 SGI has found that almost every device that vendors have produced can be made to fail when introduced into an environment with SGI systems configured.
-We have found that our software drives the devices to their limitations.
-Most every failure that has been discovered and fixed by the device vendor has led to a more stable and better performing product in the field.
+We have found that our software drives the devices to their limits.
+Most failures that have been discovered and fixed by the device vendor have led to a more stable and better performing product in the field.